 - We can monitor your overall level of fatigue and adjust the program as needed

-Is there an additional coaching cost if I send my files to Kelly Cycle Coaching to be reviewed:
+Is there an additional coaching cost if Kelly Cycle Coaching reviews my files:

 By monitoring your workload and receiving feedback on how the efforts and sessions feel, the risk of over-training can be minimised.
 This means the quality of your training will be maximised and not disrupted due to excessive training and/or lack of recovery.
 This is one of the main benefits you will gain by training with power.
 In essence it means you can see when you have over done it and need a recovery day.

 If training with power sound like something you are interested in to help take you to the next level in your racing and training, then please speak to us about this.